ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.0.3 ***
+- FIX: Fixed misspelled word in some chioch.h and chstreams.h macros (bug 3031534).
 - FIX: Fixed wrong macro check in the STM32 SPI driver (bug 3028562).

 *** 2.0.2 ***